perwin/pyimfit/docs/sample_usage.md

     # etc.

-You can do the same thing by defining the model using a set of nested Python dicts, and passing the parent dict to the ModelObject.xxx function:
+Another way to construct the model is by defining it using a set of nested Python dicts, and passing the parent dict to the `ModelObject.dict_to_ModelDescription` function:

     # define a function for making a simple bulge+disk model, where both components
     # share the same central coordinate; this version uses dicts internally